 His intention was partly to test the limits of Facebook by posting a very long and abstract message, something like the builders of Babel challenged the invisible forces of their Jehovah.
 And partly to quietly subvert social networking, by using the site for a solitary, disengaged act, creating along the way a rare bubble of spaciousness rather than dense scrolling prose.

-During February and March 2013, Eddy posts 21 tweets on Twitter (@Eddydreadnought).
-These were solo improvisations around the themes of early morning lightning, asteroid and meteorite strikes, and other explosive lights.
-The series was augmented by attaching a paper copy of the earlier tweets to the village hall notice-board in the the highest village in England, Flash.
+In February and March 2013, Eddy posted a number of tweets on Twitter (@Eddydreadnought).
+These were solo improvisations around the theme of early morning lightning, asteroid and meteorite strikes, and other explosive lights.
+He took a paper copy of the earlier posts and pinned them to the village hall notice-board of the highest village in England, Flash.